solita/solita.github.com/_posts/2022-12-08-developer-survey-2022.md

 ## DevOps

-For version control, git has swept the floor - in the survey we did not have a single vote for any other version control system.
-In the VCS service selection, there was more variation. **GitHub** was the most used (Solita is a GH corporate customer).
+For version control, Git has swept the floor - in the survey we did not have a single vote for any other version control system.
+In the VCS service selection, there was more variation. **GitHub** was the most used (Solita is a GitHub corporate customer).
 Where the customer has other preferences, we have used [**Azure DevOps Services**](https://azure.microsoft.com/en-us/products/devops/), GitLab and [**BitBucket**](https://bitbucket.org).

-In the devops section we had an open question about the use of git hooks in the daily work.
+In the DevOps section we had an open question about the use of Git hooks in the daily work.
 Hooks are quite widely used in Solita projects for various purposes, most often for pre-commit or pre-push code formatting, tests or style checks, but also build pipelines, deployments and posting [**Slack**](https://slack.com/) messages!

 The build and deployment pipelines are most often built with either [**Azure Pipelines**](https://azure.microsoft.com/en-us/products/devops/pipelines/) (35%), [**Jenkins**](https://www.jenkins.io/) (28%), or [**GitHub Actions**](https://github.com/features/actions) (20%).
 Some projects use [**GitLab CI**](https://docs.gitlab.com/ee/ci/) (7%), or do deployments with custom scripting (5%).
 The rest consists of 4-5 votes per platform in the list of [**CircleCI**](https://circleci.com/), [**BitRise**](https://www.bitrise.io/), [**Octopus Deploy**](https://octopus.com/) and [**TeamCity**](https://www.jetbrains.com/teamcity/).